 This national park, in the northeast of Laos, is one of the last untouched jungle regions of Indochina.
 This protected area is home to a number of endangered creatures, including three species of otter, and although it’s rare that you’d catch sight of them, it certainly feels as though they could be hidden around any corner.

 We began our exploration perched on the back of a local tractor, as it climbed the rough, muddy terrain to where we would start the trek.
 Once inside the jungle canopy, I felt as though I was in another world.
 The rough path led us through rivers and over fallen trees as we wound our way through the dense vegetation and toward our camp for the night — a set of wicker ‘nests’ suspended just above the ground.

 The best opportunity to spot shy wildlife, such as a sambar deer, is at a nearby salt lick, which I visited in the evening and, again, first thing in the morning before trekking back to the village.
-The local welcomed us back with generous amounts of rice wine.
+The locals welcomed us back with generous amounts of rice wine.

 The experience is run by a local conservation group, who are using camera traps to accurately document the wildlife here.